Understanding light and its properties in physics

 Wavelength and Frequency

 Light can be characterized by its wavelength, which corresponds to the distance between two successive peaks of a wave.
-The wavelengths of visible colors vary from red (about 700 nanometers) to violet (about 400 nanometers).
-Frequency is related to wavelength by the relation: frequency = speed of light / wavelength.
+The wavelengths of visible colors range from red (about 700 nanometers) to violet (about 400 nanometers).
+Frequency is related to wavelength by the relationship: frequency = speed of light / wavelength.
 This means that red light has the longest wavelength and the lowest frequency, while violet light has the shortest wavelength and the highest frequency.

 Propagation and Absorption